When Flanders Failed: Cultural references

-The title of the episode is a reference to the title of the poem "In Flanders Fields".
-Homer watches the Canadian Football League Draft on television.
-The Simpsons writers Jay Kogen, Wallace Wolodarsky, and John Swartzwelder appear on the draft list.
+The title is a reference to the poem "In Flanders Fields".
+Homer watches the Canadian Football League Draft on television, the names of the teams are real, but Simpsons writers Jay Kogen, Wallace Wolodarsky, and John Swartzwelder appear on the draft list.
+The smoke from Flanders's barbecue forms fingers that seem to come out of the TV, a reference to Poltergeist.
 Akira's school is located in the mall next to Shakespeare's Fried Chicken, a reference to the English poet and playwright William Shakespeare.
+Mr. Burns says "My kingdom for a left-handed can-opener!", a reference to the line "My kingdom for a horse!" in Shakespeare's Richard III.
 Akira gives Bart's karate class the ancient Chinese military treatise The Art of War by Sun Tzu.
-Richard Sakai is seen in one of the crowd shots at The Leftorium at the end of the episode.
-The ending scene is a parody of the 1946 film It's a Wonderful Life.
+Richard Sakai is seen in one of the crowd shots at The Leftorium.
+The final scene is based on the ending of It's a Wonderful Life (1946), with Maude's dress and mannerisms modeled after Donna Reed.
+The episode closes with a rendition of "Put On a Happy Face" from Bye Bye Birdie.

 Reception

 In its original American broadcast, "When Flanders Failed" finished 29th in the ratings for the week of September 30 – October 6, 1991, with a Nielsen rating of 13.9, equivalent to approximately 12.8 million viewing households.
 It was the highest-rated show on Fox that week.

 Since airing, the episode has received mostly positive reviews from television critics.
 Kirk Baird of the Las Vegas Sun named it the fifth best episode of The Simpsons, and Central Michigan Life called it an "instant classic".
 Pete Oliva of North Texas Daily said the episode "proves that it is possible to laugh and cry at the same time without being able to control either response".
 Bill Gibron of DVD Verdict said "When Flanders Failed" shows that even if The Simpsons is not dealing with famous celebrities or "high profile places", the writers can still "wring uproarious comedy out of their cast of regulars.
 Flanders is a special creation in the canon of humor, a regular guy who is funny because of how hyper-normal he is compared to his Neanderthal neighbors.
 The focus on people who are left-handed, and the whole idea of being a lefty, is an unusual basis for a television show.
 But then again, nothing about The Simpsons is ever common."